ankiano/etl/docs/source/index.rst

 ------------------------------

 `etl` uses the `SQLAlchemy` engine to connect to many different sources, and supports additional dialects for connecting to specific databases.
-Here are some of the SQL databases and sources supported by SQLAlchemy:
+Here are some of the SQL databases and sources supported by `SQLAlchemy`:

 .. list-table::
    :header-rows: 1